Duy-Phuong/spring-docs/Note git/guide code/spring.md

 As a work around, you will need to manually write the code for toString().
 You can move ahead in the video and then pause the video where you see the toString() code.

+### 6. Hibernate Annotations - Part 2

+### 7. FAQ Why we are using JPA Annotation instead of Hibernate.html

 ### FAQ: Why we are using JPA Annotation instead of Hibernate ?

 QUESTION: